 The Ears Are Not Equal

 Many think they are.
-In fact, that's how they often look on paper after an audiological exam (if you have excellent hearing, the graph will look the same for both ears).
-But this doesn't mean the left and right ear process sound in the same way.
+That's how they often look on paper after an audiological exam.
+(If you have excellent hearing, the graph will look the same for both ears.)
+But this doesn't mean the left and right ear processes sound similarly.

-Tomatis was the first person to observe that the right ear processes higher frequencies faster than the left.
-He also observed that there is a big difference between listening and hearing.
+Tomatis was the first to observe that the right ear processes higher frequencies faster than the left.
+He also observed a big difference between listening and hearing.
 Both observations have profound implications for the singer and voice teacher, especially as mixed-dominance is concerned.

-Most people "lead" with their right ear, the very same ear that processes higher frequencies faster than the left.
-Practically speaking, /i/ and /e/ are right-ear oriented sounds while /o/ and /u/, are left-ear oriented sounds.
+Most people "lead" with their right ear, the same ear that processes higher frequencies faster than the left.
+Practically speaking, /i/ and /e/ are right-ear oriented, while /o/ and /u/ are left-ear oriented.
 What does the highly skilled singer do?
 Learn to sing /o/ and /u/ with the ring of /i/ and /e/.
-This doesn't always happen, especially for the mixed-dominant singer who can exhibit peculiar vocal behaviors—one of them being the tendency to bounce back and forth between the ears.
+This doesn't always happen, especially for the mixed-dominant singer, who can exhibit peculiar vocal behaviors, one of which is the tendency to bounce back and forth between the ears.
 I've seen this repeatedly in the studio—the mouth of the mixed-dominant singer pointing towards the right ear for /i/ and then towards the left for /u/—creating a Doppler effect within the vocal line.

-I will say this for the mixed-dominant singer: once the transition is made, it is not forgotten.
-Singers who lead with the right ear as a matter of course often takes the process for granted.
+I will say this for the mixed-dominant singer: it is not forgotten once the transition is made.
+Singers who lead with the right ear, as a matter of course, often take the process for granted.
 It's so easy for them, they hardly know what they do.

 Previous